-FioranoMQ servers within an Enterprise Server are required to have similar backend database.
-This can be achieved by using a common or shared database or setting up replication between database instances.
-The first decision to be taken while setting up HA is to select one of these two options.
-The FioranoMQ installer comes with pre-built profiles for both shared and replication modes that are pre-configured to demonstrate HA on a single machine.
+FioranoMQ Server within an Enterprise Server are required to have similar backend databases.
+This can be achieved by using a common or Shared database, or by setting up Replication between database instances.
+The first decision to be taken while setting up HA is the selection of one of these two options.
+The FioranoMQ installer comes with pre-built profiles for both Shared and Replication modes that are pre-configured to demonstrate HA on a single machine.